vsoch/vsoch.github.io/_posts/2018/2018-07-16-debugging-labjs.md

 We should also think about the places that the various software are going to write us messages that could be hints to uncovering the issue.
 In my case, I had developed the container to have multiple logs stream to a common location.
-I don't think this is great practice because it mixes things up, but it's really moreso a lazy dinosaur practice.
+I don't think this is great practice because it mixes things up, but it's really more a lazy dinosaur practice.
 Thus, I could open my browser to see my server running, and also see the logs in my terminal.

 ```bash
 $ docker logs -f stroop